8 Instagram-worthy Spots in Yellowstone

 Just about anywhere.
 Old Faithful and Grand Canyon of the Yellowstone are particularly popular.
 And there’s never a lack of visitors in July and August.

-Photography buffs visiting Yellowstone National Park can join fellow enthusiasts and National Park Service personnel via Instameets, a new program offered through September.
+Photography buffs visiting Yellowstone National Park can join fellow enthusiasts and National Park Service personnel via Instameets.
 Monthly meet-ups are on the third or fourth Friday of the month.
-(Visit go.nps.gov/yellinstameets for details.)
 Instameets are meant to be more consciousness-raising than instructional, and are an opportunity for both casual and regular visiting photographers to mingle with park service staff and exchange tips and ideas.
+For more info on Instameets, visit here.

 “Our goal is to make sure people who are filming or shooting in Yellowstone set a good example for everyone else,” says Neal Herbert.
 For instance, the park service encourages photographers posting to social media to specify that a close-up of an animal was shot with a long lens from the safety of a vehicle — not with a cell phone at close range while on foot.